petrunetworking/network_calculator/README.md

-and already in the fourth VLSM Calculation tab all examples are in example photo app the application can also export the subnet in an excel file,I have attached 2 files that show how the application exports the subnet in excel if you want to test the application and see its functionality, write a message to pythonnetwork70@gmail.com or if you have suggestions  for improving the application, you can write to pythonnetwork70@gmail.com
+and already in the fourth VLSM Calculation tab all examples are in example photo app the application can also export the subnet in an excel file,I have attached 2 files that show how the application exports the subnet in excel if you want to test the application and see its functionality, write a message to pythonnetwork70@gmail.com or enter this link https://drive.google.com/drive/folders/1VCiH2rD6CORxnBUCwcDb2aMlBbZXSyvU?usp=sharing or if you have suggestions  for improving the application, you can write to pythonnetwork70@gmail.com